 Because the sample policy application considers information only related to premium-paying policyholders, it is possible that differences between the aggregate and sample policy application are caused by inclusion of past premiums and all claims related to non-premium payers in the aggregate information.

-When reconciliation does now occur after rounds of communication, decisions will be made based on the information provided.
+When reconciliation occurs after rounds of communication, decisions will be made based on the information provided.

-Blending – same for aggregate and sample policy applications
+Blending – same for aggregate and sample policy applications.

 The weighting towards the makeup premium is the percentage of original policyholders remaining.